slemasne/mynotes/csharp.md

 ## Why use static members?

-We use static members to represnet concepts that are singleton.
+We use static members to represent concepts that are singleton.

 > Singleton - this is a concept where we restrict the initiation of a class to one instance only